MitchLeff/Quicksilver-Project/Quicksilver_Project/quicksilver_m4_readme.txt

 - Asset: FX Mega Pack 2 by Unluck Software
 - URL: https://www.assetstore.unity3d.com/en/#!/content/14208
 - Usage: Some particle systems were used to create effects for the robot that were used by every group member.
+Some of the textures in this pack were also used to create custom particle systems.

 - Asset: Tile Tool by Unluck Software
 - URL: https://www.assetstore.unity3d.com/en/#!/content/19904